These sweet Banana Blueberry Muffins are made with ripe bananas and fresh blueberries. The perfect combination of banana bread and blueberry muffins!

 - Use Room Temperature Ingredients: Letting the sour cream and eggs come to room temperature is a good idea because everything will mix together more smoothly.
 There will be more resistance if you use refrigerated ingredients.

-The best way to store these banana blueberry muffins is in an airtight container at room temperature – they’ll last for up to 3 days.
+The best way to store these muffins is in an airtight container at room temperature – they’ll last for up to 3 days.
 They will most likely keep for a couple of days longer in the fridge if you need to store them there.
-(The countertop is usually good for me, since muffins rarely last 3 days in this household.)

 Easy Banana Blueberry Muffins